jontiben/mass-gematria/README.md

 Any numbers encountered are considered to have their own value.
 Punctuation is ignored, even if it appears in the output.
 There are a number of alternate Latin characters (ø, ð, á, etc.) that are defined in gematria_values.py to be equivalent to one of the 26 standard Latin characters (becoming o, d, a, etc.).
 This behavior is easily modifiable and extensible by messing with gematria_values.py.
 Characters that do not appear anywhere in gematria_values.py are ignored.

-Only one instance of a word and the system in which it was matched is shown.
+Only one instance of a word and the system(s) in which it was matched is shown.

 ## Supported Gematria Types:

+(All Latin script only)

 - Ordinal (a=1, b=2, ... z=26)
 - Reduction (a=1, b=2, ... i=9, j=1, k=2, ...)
 - Reverse(-Ordinal) (a=26, b=25, ... z=1)
 - Reverse-Reduction (a=8, b=7, ... h=1, i=9, j=8, ...)

+## License:

+The project uses the MIT license.
+It was written entirely in Python.